knormoyle/rp2040_si5351_wspr/README.md

 <img src="https://github.com/knormoyle/rp2040_si5351_wspr/blob/main/tracker/board_screenshot2.png"/>

-that's the board you want
+That's the board you want

-here's another step-by-step
+Here's another step-by-step

 - Open the **Tools > Board > Boards Manager...** menu item.
 - Type "pico" in the search bar until you see the **Raspberry Pi Pico/RP2040** entry and click on it.